THE NEXT SESSION OF THE IN-PERSON PHASE 1 CLASS

-- All participants are required to have a Family Strategies SABR therapist to work with as they complete each group.
+- All participants must meet with a Family Strategies therapist for an assessment prior to registration.
+Participants are required to have a Family Strategies SABR therapist to work with as they complete each class or group.
 Telehealth and phone sessions are available.

-- All other groups (Application, Integration, Healing) of the SABR program are $220/month throughout program participation**.
+- All other groups (Application – Phase 2, Integration – Phase 3, and Healing) of the SABR program are $260/month throughout program participation**.
+Additional materials fees will also apply.